3D printing in the military sector

 3D Printing for the Defence Sector: Drones, weaponry and more

-At Additium 3D, we offer comprehensive 3D printing solutions for the military, for customised 3D parts such as drones, logistic parts, vehicles...
+At Additium 3D, we offer complete 3D printing solutions for the military, for customised 3D parts such as drones, logistic parts, vehicles...

 Innovative and comprehensive solutions for the Military Industry

-Although for privacy reasons we cannot disclose names of specific customers, at Additium 3D has worked with leading companies in the defence sector, providing customised 3D printing solutions for a variety of projects.
-These case studies highlight the effectiveness of our technology in the manufacture of functional and robust parts for defence applications.
+Although for privacy reasons we cannot disclose specific customer names, Additium 3D has worked with leading defence companies, providing custom 3D printing solutions for a variety of projects.
+These cases highlight the effectiveness of our technology in manufacturing functional and robust parts for defence applications.

 Main uses of 3D printing in the military